 Assess the Medical Condition of Everyone Involved

-The first thing you should do if you’re in a car accident in a leased vehicle is the same step you’d take if you owned the vehicle.
+The first thing you should do if you’re in a car accident in a leased vehicle is the same step you should take if you owned the vehicle.
 Assess the medical condition of everyone involved.
 Call 911 for medical emergencies.
-Even if you don’t have a serious injury or don’t think you’re hurt at all, make sure that you get medical attention from your primary care doctor or an urgent care clinic within the next day or so.
+Even if you don’t have a serious injury or don’t think you are hurt at all, make sure that you get medical attention from your primary care doctor or an urgent care clinic within the next day or so.
+Getting checked out medically soon after an accident is important both for your health, and in the event you need to make an injury claim.

 Call the Police

 The next step is to call the police.
 The purpose of calling the police is to get a third-party report and investigation of the scene.
 The police will talk to you and anyone else involved in the car accident.
 They will also facilitate the exchange of personal and insurance information.
-You’ll be given a report number so that you can get a copy of the report in a day or two.
+You’ll be given a crash report number so that you can get a copy of the report in a day or two from Texas’s Crash Records Information System (C.R.I.S.).
+Police officers are required to submit a written report of motor vehicle crashes they investigate to TxDOT within 10 days of the crash, per Texas Transportation Code §550.062.

 Document the Accident Scene

-Use your smartphone to document the scene.
-Take pictures of the damage to all cars involved.
-Also, take pictures of the condition of the road, the intersection, and even something that helps document the weather.
+Use your smartphone to document the scene in its entirety.
+Take pictures of the property damage to all cars involved, including yours and any other drivers involved in the collision.
+Also, take pictures of the condition of the road, the intersection, debris from the accident, and even something that helps document the weather.
+If the accident occurred at an intersection, it is also generally a good idea to document where in the intersection the accident occurred.
 This can be very helpful when you report the accident and if you pursue a legal claim against the negligent driver.

 Reporting the Car Accident